WouterVerschuren/S3Portfolio/Learning Outcomes/GP.md

 ### how I plan to show this learning outcome in my project:

+To show I have enough knowledge of this learning outcomes I am going to do a research about what agile methods there are and which would work the best for me.

 ## 5. Cultural differences and ethics

 You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.